Holy Cross dispute: January 2002

-Outcomes
+Aftermath

 The Holy Cross protest was said to have heightened sectarian tensions in Northern Ireland in a way not seen since the Drumcree dispute in the mid-1990s.
 PUP politician Billy Hutchinson said "The protest was a disaster in terms of putting their cause forward but it was a genuine expression of their anger and frustration and fear over what is happening in that part of North Belfast".

 A month before the protest was ended the Department of Social Development announced a housing redevelopment package for Glenbryn.
 This angered some Catholics and nationalists, particularly in north Belfast, where almost 80% of those on the housing waiting list were Catholics.
 They saw the package as a "buy-off" for Glenbryn residents.
 Ardoyne Sinn Féin councillor Margaret McClenaghan says the common perception was that loyalists were being rewarded for intimidating schoolgirls.
 However, one Protestant community activist said "There is no victory for our area despite all the hype.
 It is actually a strategy of social political engineering between the NlO and the Housing Executive, to solve the issue of interface tension".
 He explained that 186 houses would be demolished and that only about 20% would be replaced.
 This, he said, would mean a shrinking of the Protestant population in Glenbryn.

 During the protest, a number of schoolchildren were moved to other schools.
-Applications for enrolment at Holy Cross had dropped by almost half.
+Applications for enrollment at Holy Cross had dropped by almost half.

 Since the end of the protest, steps have been taken to heal relations.
 The North Belfast Community Action Unit was set up to foster inter-community talks, focusing on social and economic issues of interest to Ardoyne and Glenbryn.
 Nevertheless, community workers from both sides admit progress has been slow.

+In December 2024 papers declassified under the thirty-year rule revealed that the government of the Republic of Ireland had offered Fr Aiden Troy the use of a flat leased by the Department of Foreign Affairs in Belfast after he received death threats.
+He declined the offer as he didn't want to leave Ardoyne and feared that drawing publicity to the threats would have an adverse effect on the children.